 The good news is, not all goats are horned mountain climbing forces that will destroy your home and yard in 5 seconds flat.

-Goats do and will grow at a frighteningly fast rate, so knowing just what you are in for before you grab your little angel is key to saving your sanity and your yard.
+Goats do and will grow frighteningly fast, so knowing what you are in for before you grab your little angel is key to saving your sanity and yard.

 A few things before we dive into my top picks.